|Question from “Ted” – in Sacramento|

 Do you have a Question for the Contractors?

-If you have a question for AskTheContractors.com send it to me.
+Do you have a question for AskTheContractors.com?
+Send it to me.
 I’d like to answer it right here on the air.
 Is something going on around your home?
-Or, maybe you just don’t know which direction to go… Go to my website AskTheContractors.com and we’re going to help you get through that next project.
+Or, maybe you just don’t know which direction to go… Go to our website and we’ll help you get through your next project.